 In March 2018, it was revealed that data from up to 87 million Facebook users had gotten into the hands of Cambridge Analytica, a third-party data firm.
 This raised privacy concerns for Facebook users who now realized their private data was not completely secure.
 What seemed to be a harmless social media platform now holds all of your personal data that could potentially fall into the wrong hands.
 You can read more about this here.

-Let’s look at how exactly Facebook is using your data:
+Let’s look at how exactly Facebook is using your data

 Facebook tracks your likes and dislikes from your data so they know which advertisements you’re more likely to click on.

-For example, if you were telling a friend about how you were looking to buy a new laptop, Facebook would not be able to target you with laptop ads from that information.
+For example, if you were telling a friend about how you were looking to buy a new laptop, Facebook advertisers would not be able to target you with laptop ads from that information.
 It was reported that Facebook had $40 billion in ad revenue in 2017.

-Facebook has a technology that they use for visual recognition called DeepFace.
-This tool has been proven to be more successful than humans when deciding whether two pictures are of the same person or not.
+This facial recognition tool has been proven to be more successful than humans when deciding whether two pictures are of the same person or not.
 DeepFace scored 97% and humans scored 96%.
 Think of when you upload some photos and Facebook immediately pops up with tag suggestions for the people in the pictures.

 Analyzing your likes and shares for determining user behavior

-It uses this to determine a profile of you and what you like and what you dislike.
-Facebook can use this data to target advertisements on your feed by knowing what you’re interested in.
+It uses this to determine a profile of you and what you like and dislike.
+Facebook can use this data to target advertisements on your feed by knowing what interests you’re interested in.

 How does Facebook access your data?

 Apps that you connect through on Facebook, like Uber and Candy Crush, can collect your data if you allow them to.
-Most people allow third-party apps to link with their Facebook profile because of the convenience.
+Most people allow third-party apps and sites to link with their Facebook profile because of the convenience.

 By signing in through Facebook, you only have to remember one password.
 But it is important to review what these third-party apps want access to.
 They could potentially be able to see your personal preferences and friend networks.
-It is now possible to delete sharing information with third-party apps via Facebook.
+It is now possible to delete sharing and other information made with third-party apps via Facebook.

 Even if you don’t upload this information, Facebook can easily fill in the blanks.
 For example, if you didn’t type in your current city, Facebook can look at where you mostly attend events and where the people you interact with live.

 After that, tap “Download archive.”
 When the archive is ready, click “Download archive” and from here a zip file of your archive will download to your computer.